WolfWings/screeps-wolfai/README.md

-This repo uses GitHub Pages for all documentation, instead of a central monolithic README.md
+This repo uses [GitHub Pages](https://wolfwings.github.io/screeps-wolfai/) for all documentation, instead of a central monolithic README